ABOUT THE AUTHOR

 EDUCATION AND WORK

-Mark has degrees in Anthropology/Sociology (B.S., 1973), Computer Science (M.S., 1980), and Ministry (M.Min, 2013).
-He has worked at Ramco Railroad, helping weld rails together; Pittsburgh Plate Glass, inspecting auto glass; and for seven years at the Illinois Department of Public Aid in Aurora and Elgin, Illinois as a welfare caseworker.
+Mark E. Fisher has degrees in Anthropology/Sociology (B.S., 1973), Computer Science (M.S., 1980), and Ministry (M.Min, 2013).
+He has worked at Ramco Railroad, welding rails together; Pittsburgh Plate Glass, inspecting auto glass; and for seven years at the Illinois Department of Public Aid in Aurora and Elgin, Illinois as a welfare caseworker.
 That is where he met his future wife Barbara who had the desk behind him.
 After he learned computer programming, he worked at IBM Rochester for twenty-eight years.
-There he programmed communications microcode for the AS/400 and bus transport code for the i- and p-series hypervisor.
-In 2009, IBM and Mark parted ways.
+There he programmed communications microcode for the AS/400 and bus transport microcode for the i- and p-series hypervisor.
+In 2009, IBM and Mark parted ways, after which his writing career began in earnest.

-Meanwhile in 2007, Mark became convicted of God’s true nature and that Jesus was the Son of God.
-After his baptism, he created and taught a twenty-week course on Christian apologetics at Calvary Evangelical Free Church in Rochester, Minnesota.
-He has since led numerous Bible studies, and for years was active on his church’s missions team, helping to send the Gospel “to the ends of the earth”.
-He is now a preaching elder and treasurer of The Gathering Church of Rochester, a church he helped plant in October 2013.
+In 2007, Mark declared in public that Jesus was the Son of God and was baptized into the Christian faith.
+He then created and taught a twenty-week course on Christian apologetics at Calvary Evangelical Free Church in Rochester, Minnesota.
+He has led numerous Bible studies, and for years was active on that church’s missions team, helping to send the Gospel “to the ends of the earth”.
+Next, he helped plant The Gathering Church of Rochester, and for five years, until September 2019 when the church closed, he served as a community group leader, head of missions, treasurer, and sometime elder.
+He now attends Living Hope Church in Rochester.
+He is also on the board of and is the treasurer for the New Gospel Frontiers, a 501(c)(3) missions agency whose goal is to spread the Gospel in Central Asia and Africa.

 WHERE IS HOME?

-Rochester, Minnesota–just south of the frozen tundra–is where Mark and his wife, Barbara, call home.
-Besides writing, he enjoys walking his dog, biking, going out to eat, and traveling.
-He and Barbara have visited missionaries in the Dominican Republic and Japan.
-They enjoy traveling to foreign countries, with recent trips to Ireland, Italy, and France where story ideas seem to find him.
-They have two sons and six lively grandchildren.
+Rochester, Minnesota—just south of the frozen tundra—is where Mark and his wife, Barbara, call home.
+He enjoys traveling, and he and Barbara have visited missionaries in the Dominican Republic and Japan.
+Before the Chinese virus hit, they made weeks-long forays to Ireland, Italy, France, and Switzerland where story ideas sought him out.
+To escape the Minnesota snows, they spend time each winter on a beach on a Mexican island.
+They have two sons, one of whom went home to the Lord in 2023, and six lively grandchildren.